DocuWare/Intellix/doc/linux-setup.md

 The following minimum requirements must be met for installation:

 - A Linux machine with x86_64 / amd64 architecture.
-We recommend Ubuntu LTS or Debian LTS.
+We recommend Ubuntu LTS or Debian.
 The installation may or may not work on other Linux versions.
 - 4 processor cores
 - 8 GB RAM
 - Optional: Access to SQL Server 2022